-Websites generated with WordPress can generate several kinds of feeds by default.
+WordPress sites can generate several kinds of feeds by default.
 How best to access them depends on whether the blog owner has enabled permalinks, but regardless of whether they have or not, WordPress will reveal the proper feed address even if we use the wrong URL format.
 Try adding any of the following to the root domain of the website:

-https://12bytes.org/feed, however you can use the format that assumes permalinks are not enabled (
+However you can use the format that assumes permalinks are not enabled:

 You can also grab more specific feeds from a website powered by WordPress, such as for specific categories.
-If you were interested in the Tech category for 12bytes.org for example, you can just add
+For example, if you were interested in the Tech category you can just add

 generic methods for accessing feeds

 If none of the above apply to the website you're trying to acquire a news feed for, try these generic methods by adding one of the following to the website's root domain.
 You can also try adding a trailing slash to these:

 For example, the The Bureau of Investigative Journalism website does not seem to offer a link to their news feeds, nor do they appear to be running WordPress, but if we simply add

 https://www.thebureauinvestigates.com/feed) their publishing platform will forward us to their RSS news feed.
 We can also add

 /feed/atom to the domain to pull their ATOM news feed.
 You can try this little hack with any website, though it obviously will not work if the publishing platform does not produce a feed.
 Also see the article, Find an RSS Feed URL, from 'Gloo'.

 getting updates from websites that don't generate feeds